 So, how safe is tandem skydiving?
 Well, it is safer than driving!

 The United States Parachute Association, the governing body for the sport of skydiving in the United States, has been busy collecting statistics on skydiving since 1961.
 These statistics reveal that the sport of skydiving is consistently becoming safer.
 In 2015, out of approximately 3.5 million jumps there were only 21 recorded fatal skydiving accidents.
 Data also shows that 2016 presented one of the lowest fatality rates in the sport’s history.

 In addition – the same data uncovers something pretty impressive about tandem skydiving safety: Over the past decade, there has only been one student fatality per 500,000 tandem jumps.
-In fact, data gathered by the National Safety Council reveals a person is more likely to be killed by a bee sting or lightning than on a tandem skydive.
+Data gathered by the National Safety Council reveals a person is more likely to be killed by a bee sting or lightning than on a tandem skydive.